You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 It’s the culmination of the processional, the big emotional crescendo before the ceremony starts.
 And it gets me every single time.

-Walking your child down the aisle is such a profound rite of passage.
-You can feel the love and the weight of that moment with every step.
+Walking your child down the aisle is a profound rite of passage.
+With every step, you can feel the love and weight of that moment.

 Unique Elements in Different Wedding Ceremony Traditions